Abhineetnehra/The-Cosmos/README.md

 website -- https://thecosmos.in , www.thecosmos.in

-This is a Node Js and React application.
+This is a Node Js and MongoDb application.